 Owl House is situated in the narrowest part of Cornwall, with easy access to both south and north coasts and to the Helford River.
 It is an area reknowned for its watersports, birdwatching, coastal and country walking.
 And for manor houses and castles and gardens.

-The nearest village of Constantine has its own museum and arts centre with a lively theatre, music and film programme.The village shops include Constantine Stores, nationally renowned for its wine and whisky selection.The village farmer's market is on the second Saturday of each calendar month.
+In the village there is a Spar shop and Constantine Stores, which is nationally renowned for its wine and whisky selection.The village farmer's market is on the second Saturday of each calendar month.
 There are gardens (Glendurgan,Trebah and Potager for example) and art galleries to visit and good cooking to sample locally, at the prize winning Trengilly Wartha pub or the Potager cafe.
 There are also good restaurants further afield - just ask for recommendations.

-If you want us to track down an activity for you - an art or craft class, a sailing course, guided walks etc., please let us know.
-There is a lot available for the visior to Cornwall - and we will do our best to find it for you.
+If you want us to track down an activity for you - an art or craft class, a climbing or a sailing course, guided walks etc., please let us know.
+There is a lot to do for the visitor to Cornwall - and we will do our best to find what suits you.